GregMurray30/CAUSALGEN/README.md

 You’ll find the main STAN model in /stan/causalgen.stan.
 Synthetic simulation examples are provided in /simulations/, and we plan to release a set of R and Python utilities for fitting and diagnostics in upcoming updates.

 This project is still evolving.
 Feedback, extensions, and adaptations are welcome.
 CAUSALGEN is meant to serve as a robust and customizable starting point for practitioners working at the intersection of forecasting and causal inference — especially when one-size-fits-all tools fall short.

+# RESULTS

+When testing on real data in a predictive capacity, CausalGen performed between 7-12% better than Google's causal_impact in terms of the midpoint forecast.
+Importantly, the credible intervals for CausalGen were 25-35% narrower, which aligned with observed data at 95% coverage.